a-n-rose/language-classifier/README.md

 ### Prerequisites

+These scripts were written on a Linux machine and were not tested on others.
+For example, Glob is used for collection of filenames; I doubt this would work on Macs or Winows.

 You need a machine with around 60GiB of free memory (I would aim for more).
 Make sure you can let this machine run for several hours for each step for each language (i.e. 1) download 2) extract MFCCs 3) train models).

 For required installations (i.e. versions used building this), please refer to the installations.md file.